The Tax Agency will expand control over foreign operators who sell through e-commerce platforms

 In parallel, the fight against organized VAT fraud schemes will continue to be promoted, and especially in the marketing of hydrocarbons, where it is expected that the Registry of Fiscal Deposit Extractors and its coordinated control between the different areas of the Agency will expel from the sector to organizations dedicated to fraud in this area.

-Anticipation of collection control
+Anticipation of tax control